UK tech experts · info@vividrepairs.co.uk

 Rounding out our best Gigabyte graphics cards roundup is the RTX 5060 Ti Gaming OC, which offers an interesting proposition for gamers thinking long-term.
 The standout feature?
 A whopping 16GB of GDDR7 memory in a mid-range card.

 That memory capacity is unusual at this price point and provides genuine future-proofing.
-Modern games are increasingly VRAM-hungry, and having 16GB means you won’t hit memory bottlenecks for years.
-We tested it in VRAM-intensive titles like Resident Evil 4 Remake and Hogwarts Legacy at maximum texture settings, where it sailed through scenarios that choked 8GB cards.
+Modern games are increasingly VRAM-hungry, and having 16GB means you won't hit memory bottlenecks for years.
+In VRAM-intensive titles like Resident Evil 4 Remake and Hogwarts Legacy at maximum texture settings, it sails through scenarios that choke 8GB cards.

 Performance-wise, it sits comfortably in the 1440p sweet spot.
 High settings in demanding titles deliver 70-90 fps, whilst esports games easily push 144+ fps.
 The Gaming OC factory overclock provides a small performance advantage, and there's headroom for manual overclocking if you're inclined.

 The triple-fan WINDFORCE cooling keeps everything running cool and quiet.
-Our testing showed peak temperatures of 70°C during extended gaming sessions, with fan noise remaining unobtrusive.
+Peak temperatures reach 70°C during extended gaming sessions, with fan noise remaining unobtrusive.
 The RGB lighting is tastefully implemented, and the metal backplate adds structural rigidity.

 The PCIe 5.0 interface and modern architecture mean this card will remain relevant as games continue evolving.
 It's not the fastest card here, but it's arguably the smartest choice for longevity.
 Our Gigabyte RTX 5060 Ti Gaming OC review includes detailed VRAM scaling tests.